 The city rewards early risers.
 At 7am, Plaza de España belongs entirely to you and the pigeons.
 The light rakes low across the painted ceramic tiles, the fountain catches gold, and the crescent-shaped colonnade creates a natural frame that you simply cannot replicate anywhere else.
 This is where I start almost every Seville session.

-My Favourite Engagement Locations in Seville
+My Favourite Locations in Seville for Weddings & Elopements

 PLAZA DE ESPAÑA — The obvious choice, and obvious for very good reason.
 The scale, the tiles, the bridges, the water — it is one of the most beautiful public spaces in Europe.
 Avoid midday when tour groups arrive.
 Early morning or the last hour of light are the only times to shoot here.